ryanirl/CraigslistScraper/README.md

  - AdParser
  - fetch_ad

-SearchParser and AdParser are BeautifulSoup-like abstractions that may be useful to developers for extracting certain fields from html data.
+SearchParser and AdParser are BeautifulSoup-like abstractions for extracting certain fields from the html data received from Craigslist.
+Developers may find this useful.

-Search and Ad are classes that lazily extract fields from user-defined searches and ads.
-To define a search you need at least a query and city, and to define an ad you need a url.
+Search and Ad are classes that lazily fetch data from user-defined searches and ads.
+To define a search you need at least a query and city, and to define an ad you need at least a url.
 Examples are provied below and in the `examples/` folder.

-fetch_search() and fetch_ad() are functional implementations that return a Search and Ad.
+fetch_search() and fetch_ad() are eager and functional implementations that return a Search and Ad.

 ---